-If you live in a state that has legalized the medical use of marijuana, there is no requirement under any of the state laws that you be a U.S. citizen to use medical marijuana.
-Some states require you to register in order to take advantage of the law, and require a state-issued identification card to prove you live there.
+There's a good chance that you live in a state that has legalized the medical use of marijuana, since over half the U.S. states have done so.
+And they don't require that you be a U.S. citizen to use medical marijuana, though some states require people to register with a government agency in order to take advantage of the law, including showing a state-issued identification card to prove you live there.

-If you are not in the United States legally, you may have difficulty obtaining such identification.
-If you are a lawful permanent resident of the U.S. (a “green card” holder) and you don’t yet have identification like a driver’s license or state ID card, however, you can apply for one by showing your green card.
+If you are not in the United States legally, you could have difficulty obtaining such identification.
+If you are a lawful permanent resident of the U.S. (a "green card" holder) and you don't yet have identification like a driver's license or state ID card, however, you can apply for one by showing your green card.
+The question is, should you do so, and what will happen if federal authorities find out?
+As discussed below, you:

 Green card holders convicted of a violation of a federal law relating to marijuana (other than a single offense involving possession for their own use of 30 grams or less) are deportable.
 You're also deportable if you are a "drug abuser or addict."
 It's possible that the U.S. government will allege that your medical use of marijuana constitutes abuse or addiction.

-Also, conviction of certain crimes involving “moral turpitude” can get you deported.
-That’s a fuzzy term under the law, and you can’t be sure what a court will say.
+Also, conviction of certain crimes involving "moral turpitude" can get you deported.
+That's a fuzzy term under U.S. immigration law, and you can't be sure what a court will say.
 However, possession of marijuana for personal use is likely not a crime involving moral turpitude.
-Growing marijuana for a medical purpose likely wouldn’t be either.
-For more, see What’s a Crime of Moral Turpitude According to U.S. Immigration Law?
+Growing marijuana for a medical purpose likely wouldn't be either.
+For more, see What's a Crime of Moral Turpitude According to U.S. Immigration Law?

 If you're a green card holder who wants to travel outside the U.S., your medical use of marijuana could cause you problems getting back in and staying in the United States.
 This is because the U.S. Customs and Border Protection officer at the border could treat you as an "arriving alien" who must be "admissible" to the United States.